 I’m one of three non-breeding male African lions at Cheetah Experience.
-I have a couple of friends here, including Acinonyx, another male white lion, and two wolves, Shakira and Nikita, who like to howl when I roar in the mornings.
+I live with my best friend Acinonyx.
 When volunteers have sleepovers in the house overlooking my enclosure, I like to roar from 4.30am in the morning onwards, to try and wake them up!
 But don’t tell them I said that!

 A lion’s roar can be heard up to 8km far!

 Male lions weigh between 180-250kg when fully grown at 3-5 years of age.
 The African lion is classed as Vulnerable on the IUCN Red list, with our population decreasing.
 Our main threat is habitat loss, however humans over-breeding lions in captivity and contaminating the gene pool will also begin to play a role in our demise.

 Hello I’m Acinonyx!

 I’m a non-breeding white lion, and my best friend is Napoleon!
 Even though Napoleon and I aren’t brothers, we grew up together, so love each other as brothers do, and can be in the same enclosure as each other!
 People always say I have very beautiful eyes!

 While a lion’s mane can help protect them from injury around the neck and chest area, it isn’t just for protection, the colour can indicate a males strength as well as health.
 This tells potential mates, or rivals, just how powerful the lion is.
 The darker the mane, the more dominant the lion.
 The mane colour can change depending on the lions general health, as the lion loses dominance the mane will also lose colour